 With some of the advances in technology, could we apply that to public transportation and solve some of the problems that we have in the community?
 I mean, look, I-4, all you have to say is I-4 and everybody just cringes!

 Marcus: Commuting is not fun.
 If you live in Florida, you have to drive a car.
 So, can we solve some of the transportation issues?
 Being in aviation, I’m a part of that puzzle, sure.
 But ours is very easy – the skies aren’t as congested.

-Matt: Give us our flying cars we were talking about earlier! [laughter]
+Matt: Give us our flying cars we talked about earlier! [laughter]

 Marcus: Exactly, right.
 That’s really what I’d like to see.
 The tech community coming together a bit more and trying to solve some of the community’s problems, and creating a vibrant tech community.
 I just think it needs to be structured.
 What’ll end up happening is you’ll have people going off on their own tangent, and then you get this muddled message of what’s actually happening.
 If you say, “What is the tech community in Tampa Bay?
 What does it mean, what is its value?”
 I don’t think we have that answer just yet.
 Startups are really taking off here, but what does that mean?
 What is the end goal?